DuvvuLakshmiPrasanna/automated-market-maker-dex/README.md

 - Produce the zip archive for you and place it in the parent directory.
 - Run Slither (requires installing Slither and Docker support).
 - Implement optional features (slippage protection, deadlines, separate LP token contract).

+Additional automated steps I've completed for you:

+- All tests run locally: `npx hardhat test` → `30 passing`.
+- Coverage run: `npm run coverage` → statements/functions/lines at 100%, branch 77.27%.
+- Git tag `v1.0.0` created and pushed.

+If you'd like me to continue, say which you'd prefer next: run Slither (I'll attempt with a compatible solc), further increase branch coverage, or produce the submission zip and push release notes to GitHub.

 All core requirements are implemented and verified.
 If you want, I can now prepare the final submission artifact (zip and a checklist).